Teaching English in Paris

 “Okay, fine.”

 “Seriously, that’s just stupid.
-There’s a reason everyone calls the contract in these schools noodle contracts: Bad contracts, no benefits, low pay, in reality often lower than minimum wages, and 60-hour workweeks.
+There’s a reason everyone calls the contract in these schools noodle contracts: Bad contracts, no benefits, low pay.
 Only foreigners take these jobs.”

 “And that’s the point. –2 months?”